prostep-ivip-e-V/vec/wiki/content/post/how-to-contribute/index.md

 Since the specifications (KBL & VEC) are subject to a strict issue and publishing process, the following only applies to content beyond that (e.g. Implementation Guidelines & Sample Files).
 {{% /alert %}}

-*Every contribution counts!*.
-You can provide your own contribution to the content of the ECAD-WIKI when:
+*Every contribution counts!* You can provide your own contribution to the content of the ECAD-WIKI when:

 - You find errors, typos or other room for improvement in the existing documents,
-- You want to contribute a proposal for an implementation guideline, or
+- You want to contribute a proposal for an Implementation Guideline, or
-- You have done a review for one the sample files, and to provide your findings
+- You have done a review for one of the sample files, and want to provide your findings

-then you are more then welcome.
+Then you are more than welcome.
 All you need is a *GitLab.com* account, and that is what you need to know:
 - The ECAD-WIKI is generated with the static website generator [Hugo](https://gohugo.io/).
-- All content pages are stricly written in markdown and managed in our GitLab.com project [ECAD-WIKI](https://gitlab.com/ecad-wiki/ecad-wiki.gitlab.io)
+- All content pages are stricly written in markdown and managed in our GitLab.com project [ECAD-WIKI](https://gitlab.com/ecad-wiki/ecad-wiki.gitlab.io).
 - All pages have a "Edit this page" link on the left bottom.
 If you click this link, you are brought to GitLab's markdown online editor for this page.
 - If you are not an active member of the project, you have to fork the project and then create a merge request with your changes.
 No worries, these are just two clicks in the web interface.
-More details in the [GitLab.com Documentation](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html)
+More details in the [GitLab.com Documentation](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html).
 - After your first contribution, you can request `Developer` access to the project, which makes the "forking" unnecessary.
-- If you have a contribution (a feature request is also a contribution), but can not provide merge request you can drop us an issue on [GitLab.com](https://gitlab.com/ecad-wiki/ecad-wiki.gitlab.io/-/issues).
+- If you have a contribution (a feature request is also a contribution), but can not provide a merge request you can drop us an issue on [GitLab.com](https://gitlab.com/ecad-wiki/ecad-wiki.gitlab.io/-/issues).

 {{% alert warning %}}
 This is only valid for features of the Wiki itself and content as specified above.
-Issues and merge requests concerning the specifications itsself will be closed without further comment.
+Issues and merge requests concerning the specifications itself will be closed without further comment.
 {{% /alert %}}